datastaxdevs/workshop-intro-to-graphql/README.md

 ✅ Ensure you have the **`graphql-schema`** tab selected for this step

 > Note: the GraphQL Playground starts with a ready-to-use _temporary token_ as the `x-cassandra-token` header.
 But we want the queries run in the Playground
-> to be identical to those that the Netlify functions will run from code, so **please replace the token with your DB Admin token as instructed**.
+> to be identical to those that the Netlify functions will run from code, so **please replace the token with your DB token as instructed**.

 ![image](tutorial/images/graphql-playground.png?raw=true)